edupinhata/edupinhata.github.io/Microblog.md

 # 2025

 **July/25**
+- **20/07:** Preached the sermon, it was ok, but got lost in the file.
+Got some results of the coloring problem.
+Came to parents house to travel.
+Completed the report about Colorizing problem.
+- **19/07:** Swimming training: practiced some back stroke starts.
+Didn't swim that far (1125m) since I keep getting tired.
+Parents in law visit.
+Prepared sermon about salt of the earth.
 - **18/07:** Executed an instance of aws XL (8 cores + 32Gb).
 I could load bigger instances, but it was taking forever to process.
 Probably my M3 processor is way stronger than I thought.
 I'll need to make further optimization in the code.
 Updates: just made a new structure to deal with adjacents nodes and the instance that was consumming over 30Gb is now consuming under 2Gb.
 Impressive how it's possible to optimize a code.
 - **17/07:** Almost 4 hours from Sorocaba to São Paulo to have classes.
 Classes were good and I had some insights from the colorizing problem: maxNullMatrix can be done faster using heuristics.
 Maybe there are still optimization to be done since a group could run their program using 24Gb, maybe I can optimize the adjacency matrix by not saving half that is duplicated.
 - **16/07:** Working in the performance improvement for colorizing problem.
 Got a lot of advances, but some instances are still tricky.